Less supply from Haryana behind water crisis in Delhi: Raghav Chadha | Law-Order

 - India

-Delhi Jal Board vice chairman Raghav Chadha on Saturday accused the Haryana government of supplying less water to Delhi resulting in a severe water crisis in the national capital.
+Delhi Jal Board (DJB) vice-chairman Raghav Chadha on Saturday accused the Haryana government of reducing the water supply to the national capital and causing a severe crisis in the city.

-At a press conference, the AAP MLA said Haryana has been supplying about 100 million gallons less water per day, which has led to a water crisis in NDMC areas, central, south, and west Delhi.
+Addressing a press conference here, the Aam Aadmi Party legislator said Haryana has been supplying around 100 million gallons less water per day, which has led to a crisis in NDMC areas and central, south, and west Delhi.

 ''The Haryana government has stopped the legal right of the people of Delhi as directed by the Supreme Court.
 Because they have reduced the water supply in Yamuna, the three major water treatment plants are producing less water per day,'' Chadha said.